Last Updated: 13 February 2025

 Check Latest Price Of The Moccamaster

-5. DeLonghi Filter Coffee Machine
+4. DeLonghi Filter Coffee Machine

 Check Latest Price Of The De'Longhi Filter Coffee Maker

-6. Geepas 1.5 Litre Filter Coffee Machine
+5. Geepas 1.5 Litre Filter Coffee Machine

-Geepas 1.5L Filter Coffee Machine | 1000W Coffee Maker for Instant Coffee, Espresso, Macchiato & More | Boil-Dry Protection, Anti-Drip Function, Automatic Turn-Off Feature (Standard) – 2 Year Warranty Right, let’s look at an absolute gem of a bargain.
+Right, let’s look at an absolute gem of a bargain.
 The Geepas 1.5 Litre is the cheapest product on our list – it may even be the cheapest filter coffee machine on the market, as we’ve yet to see it beaten.
-It comes in at roughly half the price of most of the other products on this list, and less than half than some of them.
+It comes in at roughly half the price of most of the other products on this list, and even more than half than some of them.

 You get a whopping 1.5 litre capacity (dangerous, perhaps, for some of us caffeine addicts, and certainly tempting).
-This will translate into something like a dozen generous cups, so if you’re looking to kit out an office space or a large family’s kitchen, this is a good place to start.
+This will translate into something like a dozen generous cups, so if you’re looking to kit out an office space or a large family’s kitchen, the Geepas is a good place to start.

 Check Latest Price Of The Geepas Filter Coffee Machine

-7. Russell Hobbs Luna Coffee Maker
+6. Russell Hobbs Luna Coffee Maker

-luna filter coffee makerHere’s another one from Russell Hobbs – the stylish looking Luna Coffee Maker.
-It uses the latest technology in coffee extraction for a full bodied, smooth flavour, and is fast working with its fast-brewing tech and advanced water filtration, allowing you to get a high-quality cup of coffee in no time at all.
+Here’s another one from Russell Hobbs – the stylish-looking Luna Coffee Maker.
+It uses the latest technology in coffee extraction for a full-bodied, smooth flavour, and is fast-working with its fast-brewing tech and advanced water filtration, allowing you to get a high-quality cup of coffee in no time at all.

 Check Latest Price Of The Russell Hobbs Luna

-8. VonShef Digital Filter Coffee Machine
+7. VonShef Digital Filter Coffee Machine

-It’s another biggie, giving you a 1.8 litre jug that is good for around 14 cups of coffee.
-This can be ready at any time thanks to its 24-hour timer, which is incredibly straight forward and easy to use.
-You can choose the strength of coffee it makes easily using a simple ‘mode button’, so beginners and connoisseurs alike should be happy.
+It’s another biggie, giving you a 1.8 litre jug that’s good for around 14 cups of coffee.
+This can be ready at any time thanks to its 24-hour timer, which is incredibly straightforward and easy to use.

 Check Latest Price Of The VonShef Digital

-Now you’ve read what we have to offer, what do you think?
 Which one will you go for?
 If you like to know you got a bargain and managed to source a fantastic machine for next to nothing, something like the Geepas 1.5 litre will be perfect for you.
 If you want trusted brand names that come with good quality at an average price, DeLonghi or Russell Hobbs might be for you.
 Or, for those big spenders who know quality when they see it and want their coffee just so, maybe it’s the Moccamaster 79328.
-Whichever you go for, you won’t go wrong – these are all great pieces of kitchenware that will deliver lovely filter coffee.